GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 ## Overview {: #overview }

-This tutorial builds an extension that allows users to open Chrome API reference pages using the omnibox.
-It also provides a daily Chrome extension tip.
+This tutorial provides an introduction to Chrome Extension service workers.
+As part of this tutorial, we will build an extension that allows users to quickly navigate to Chrome API reference pages using the omnibox.
+You will learn how to:

-{% Video src="video/BhuKGJaIeLNPW9ehns59NfwqKxF2/WmVEGpEZ9ts1J0pUOzEr.mp4", width="600", height="398", autoplay="true", muted="true"%}

-This article will cover the following topics:

-- Registering your service worker and importing modules.
+- Register your service worker and import modules.
-- Debugging your extension service worker.
+- Debug your extension service worker.
-- Managing state and handling events.
+- Manage state and handling events.
-- Triggering periodic events.
+- Trigger periodic events.
-- Communicating with content scripts.
+- Communicate with content scripts.

+{% Video src="video/BhuKGJaIeLNPW9ehns59NfwqKxF2/WmVEGpEZ9ts1J0pUOzEr.mp4", width="800", height="498", autoplay="true", muted="true"%}

 ## Before you start {: #prereq }